rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/HostUpdateInput.md

       v9.0+: A Boolean that specifies whether to discover Oracle information during host refresh.
 A value of 'true' discovers Oracle information during host refresh.
 - isUpdateCertAndAgentIdEnabled: System.Boolean
   - Supported in v7.0+
+      v7.0-v9.1: A Boolean that specifies whether to update the Rubrik Backup Agent and agent ID during host edit.

-      A Boolean that specifies whether to update the Rubrik Backup Agent and agent ID during host edit.
+      v9.2: A Boolean that specifies whether to update the Rubrik Backup Agent and agent ID during host edit.
 - isRefreshPaused: System.Boolean
   - Supported in v9.0+
       A Boolean that specifies whether the host refresh is paused or not.
+- mssqlSddUserCredentials: SddUserCredentialsInput
+  - Supported in v9.2
+      The user credentials for querying SQL server instance on the host for Sensitive Data Discovery.
 - hostVfdEnabled: HostVfdInstallConfig
   - Supported in v5.0+
 - mssqlCbtEnabled: MssqlCbtStatusType